Skip to main content

 • Check that all high-value assets are protected

-• Ensure each threat has mitigating controls
+• Ensure each threat has mitigating goals and requirements

 • Review traceability for gaps